 Pensioners shifting from one CGHS covered city to another, will have to apply to the Additional Director of concerned city for transfer of card.
-The card shall be transferred online and a receipt will be issued to the beneficiary, on the basis of which, Additional Director of new city ( say Dehradun) shall receive the data.
+The card shall be transferred online and a receipt will be issued to the beneficiary, on the basis of which, Additional Director of the new city ( say Dehradun) shall receive the data.
 The same Plastic cards and same Ben ID will be valid in the new city.
-No contribution is required to be paid in respect of pensioner beneficiaries holding life time cards.
+No contribution is required to be paid in respect of pensioner beneficiaries holding lifetime cards.

 35) I live in Gurgaon but my office is in Saket.
 Can I avail facilities from both the places because it is convenient for me?